Franklin Township, Floyd County, Indiana

 Franklin Township is one of five townships in Floyd County, Indiana.
 As of the 2010 census, its population was 1,499 and it contained 621 housing units.
-While Franklin Township, along with Lafayette Township are the only two townships in the county without an incorporated community, Franklin Township is by far the least populous township.
+Franklin Township, along with Lafayette Township, are the only two townships in the county without an incorporated community, and is by far the least populous township in the county.

 History

 The Gabriel Farnsley House was listed on the National Register of Historic Places in 1982.

 Geography

 According to the 2010 census, the township has a total area of 23.53 sqmi, of which 23.4 sqmi (or 99.45%) is land and 0.13 sqmi (or 0.55%) is water.
 Arrowhead Lake is in this township.